 5. A person who serves as a legal advisor, part time or full time, to a law enforcement agency;

 6. Members of the academic community who are actively engaged in teaching or research in the areas of law enforcement;

 7. Elected law enforcement officials to include sheriffs and constables;

 8. Retired chiefs of police from other states that now reside in Texas.

-B. Associate Members, however, shall not be eligible to hold elected office, but shall have the privilege to attend and join in the discussion at official meetings and conferences.
+B. Associate Members, however, shall not be eligible to hold elected office or vote, but shall have the privilege to attend and join in the discussion at official meetings and conferences.
 Associate Members are eligible to serve on committees and chair certain committees as appointed by the President.

 C. Interim or acting chief administrative heads of a police department are eligible for Associate Membership.